UVADS/orientation-technical/msds-residential/README.md

 | STAT 6021 |Linear Models for Data Science   | Prince  Afriyie | second 4 weeks

 Professor Alonzi will also be hosting monthly workshops on topics like Cloud Computing.

+#ToDo
+* add section about documentation and why not ChatGPT (also push to online an phd